-"What did you use to study with your mamma?" said Alice.
+"What did you use to study with your namma?" said Alice.

 "Oh, all the things that you studyarithmetic, and geography, and history, and French; and all sorts of studies."
 "Why, then you needn't stay in the little classes, need you ?"
 "I won't stay there a day longer, said Louise resolutely.
-"I haven't cared to study before ; but now I do care.
+"I haven't cared to study before; but now I do care.
 That first day when you were all looking at me and laughing, and I was thinking so about poor mamma, I couldn't say anything nor do anything.
-I thought I would have to stay here, and be unhappy all my life; be-" But you will be happy now, Louise,"
+I thought I would have to stay here, and be unhappy all my life; because my papa is gone to Europe, and he lett me here until his comming back." " But you will be happy now, Louise,"

-said Alice, giving her an affectionate kiss.
-"I could cry to think how we plagued you, when you were feeling so dreadfully!"
+said Alice, giving her an affectionate kiss "I could cry to think how we plagued you when you were feeling so dreadfully!"

-"Never plague another new girl , Alice, said Lonise- "I tell you, the very first scholar that comes here after me,I'll make friends with her the first day, if I can.
-You wan,t be jealous if I do, will you
+"Never plague another new girl .
+Alice." said Lonise- "I tell you, the very first scholar that comes here after me.I'll make friends with her the first day, if I can.
+You wan,t be jealous if I do, will you Alice?"